satra/NiPyPe-Paper/nipype_paper.rst

 Workflow engine validates that all nodes have unique names, ensures that there are no cycles, and prevents connecting multiple outputs to a given input.
-For example in an fMRI processing Workflow, preprocessing, model fitting and visualisation of results can be implemented as individual Workflows connected together in a main Workflow.
+For example in an fMRI processing Workflow, preprocessing, model fitting and visualization of results can be implemented as individual Workflows connected together in a main Workflow.
 This not only improves clarity of designed Workflows but also enables easy exchange of whole subsets.
 Common Workflows can be shared across different studies within